telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiColumnComboBox.md

 ###  CascadeFromParentField `String`

 Defines the parent field to be used to retain value from.
 This value will be used further to filter the dataSource.
 If not defined the value from the parent's dataValueField will be used.

+###  CausesValidation `Boolean`

+Gets or sets a value indicating whether validation is performed when an item within
+            the control is selected.

+#### Remarks
+By default, page validation is performed when an item is selected.
+Page
+                validation determines whether the input controls associated with a validation control on the page all pass the validation rules specified by the validation control.
+You can specify or determine whether validation is performed on both the client and the server when an item is clicked by using the CausesValidation property.
+To prevent validation from being performed, set the CausesValidation property to false.

 ###  ClearButton `Boolean`